tortus/docker-rails-1.2-passenger-3/README.md

 ## Custom application environment variables

-This image will append the contents of the environment variable `$APACHE\_ENV_VARS` to /etc/apache2/envvars on startup.
-Use this variable to make custom environment variables available to your app.
+Custom environment variables seem to get passed to the Rails app just fine, even though it is running within an Apache process.
+However, this image will append the contents of the environment variable `$APACHE\_ENV_VARS` to /etc/apache2/envvars on startup.
+Use this variable to make custom environment variables available to Apache.

 Example: